One-com/plugin-marketplace/readme.md

 - menu_title: Menu title for the submenu.
 Default: Marketplace
 - menu_slug: Slug used for the submenu and page.
 Default: plugin-marketplace
 - api_url: External API endpoint returning marketplace data.
 Default: ""
+- brand: Optional brand identifier used when constructing marketplace API requests.
+Can be used to filter or customize marketplace content based on brand.
+Default: ""
 - css_url: URL to a custom CSS file that styles the frontend.
 Default: ""
 - css_handle: WordPress style handle when registering/enqueuing styles.
 Default: marketplace-frontend-style
 - assets_path: Filesystem path to the package root containing the frontend/ directory.
 If empty, the module auto-detects it (see below).